bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

 ^^^^^^^^^^^^^^^^^^^^

 The Sample Sheets application allows you to create iRODS access tickets.
-The tickets enable read-only access to specific collections in a project's sample data repository without the need for a login or project membership.
-This can be used to provide URLs for simple links to iRODS collections for e.g. enabling access to SODAR data from other software.
+The tickets enable read-only access to specific collections or data objects in a project's sample data repository without the need for a login or project membership.
+This can be used to provide URLs for simple links to iRODS files for e.g. enabling access to SODAR data from other software.

 .. warning::

-    Anyone with the URL and network access to your iRODS server can access these collections regardless of their project roles.
+    Anyone with the URL and network access to your iRODS server can access these files regardless of their project roles.
 Care should be taken in what is shared publicly and to whom tickets are provided.

 .. hint::